pultar/ase/doc/ase/optimize.rst

    opt = MinimaHopping(atoms=system)
    opt(totalsteps=10)

-This will run the algorithm until 10 steps are taken; alternatively, if totalsteps is not specified the algorithm will run indefinitely (or until stopped by a batch system).
+This will run the algorithm until 10 steps are taken.
+Alternatively, you can specify the ``maxtemp`` keyword to stop the algorithm when the temperature parameter reaches a specified value, corresponding to a state where relatively few new minima are being found.
+If neither keyword is specified the algorithm will run indefinitely (or until stopped by a batch system).
 A number of optional arguments can be fed when initializing the algorithm as keyword pairs.
 The keywords and default values are:

  | ``T0``: 1000.,  # K, initial MD 'temperature'